 What kind of clients do you see?

 I often work with people who are struggling to overcome persistent mental health and quality-of-life issues, people who have tried therapy before but found it either too rigid or impersonal or, conversely, too unstructured and without functional tools for change.
+My specialties are working with anxiety and trauma, including symptoms like self-criticism, perfectionism, and emotional overwhelm.
 My most successful clients are looking for a trusting, compassionate therapeutic relationship in which they can feel understood and can increase their understanding of themselves.
 They are motivated to fundamentally change parts of their experience that just aren't working anymore, often after months or years of searching for a mechanism for change.
 If you are ready to enter a safe, transformational therapeutic relationship, foster new self-knowledge, and adopt tools and insights in service of positive change, we will likely be a great fit!

 Do you accept insurance?

-This article provides a thorough explanation of why many therapists, including myself, do not take insurance and how insurance can obstruct the therapeutic process.
+This article provides a thorough explanation of why many therapists, including myself, do not take insurance.

 How do telehealth sessions work?

 After receiving telehealth training amidst the COVID-19 pandemic, I have helped numerous clients meet and surpass their therapeutic goals via telehealth.
 Each week, my client portal sends out reminders and links to a secure telehealth space.
 Using the SimplePractice platform, we meet in a virtual space with high quality video and sound capabilities and options for screen sharing.
 After years of using this platform, I am confident in its ability to facilitate client-therapist connection and therapeutic growth.
 For those interested in in-person sessions, I currently offer outdoor eco-sessions.